remnawave/panel/docs/features/hwid-device-limit.md

 There is a option to set custom limit for each user.
 If is no value set, fallback(`HWID_FALLBACK_DEVICE_LIMIT`) limit will be used.

+There also an option to disable HWID Device Limit for specific user.

 <div style={{ display: 'flex', justifyContent: 'center' }}>
   <img src="/features/hwid-device-limit/hwid-user-limits.webp" alt="HWID User Limits" width="800" />
 </div>